This post may contain affiliate links. Read the full disclosure here.

 I recently got myself an Aerogarden (and my herbs are GROWING!) and it’s been a welcome source of additional light.
 My smaller succulent and African violet are enjoying the extra light, and whilst it was pricy, it’s a great multi-tasker if you’re looking to grow your own food or just give hydroponics a try.

 Final thoughts on grow lights for house plants

-Are grow lights necessary to keep house plants alive.
+Are grow lights necessary to keep house plants alive?
 No. Unless you live in a cave, your plants will probably survive the winter.
-However, if you have a lot of plants and the thought of them struggling is anxiety-inducing, them a grow light is great for peace of mind.
+However, if you have a lot of plants and the thought of them struggling is anxiety-inducing, then a grow light is great for peace of mind.

 You don’t need to shell out on fancy ones if you can’t afford it (or don’t want to).
 I probably wouldn’t have had my boyfriend not had spare ones (#perpetuallycheap), but I’m glad I had the opportunity to try them, because they’re awesome.